 Swimming is therapy for guinea pigs who have weak or stiff joints.
 So, introducing them to water slowly in a bathtub is a great idea.
 Observe their reaction, and if they are getting stressed by water, you can take them out.

-Certainly, it is not recommended to bathe your pet guinea pig frequently, but it becomes unavoidable, if:
+Certainly, it is not recommended to bath your pet guinea pig frequently, but it becomes unavoidable:

-- If their old gland (located at the bottom of tail) is more active [hint: this is specific for mature male guinea pigs];
+- If their grease gland (located at the bottom of tail) is more active (hint: this is specific for mature male guinea pigs)

-- You want to make them look presentable for a show.
+- If you want to make them look presentable for a show.

 - Select a plastic bathtub that matches their body size, so that they can come in and out as they like.